-This is another indicator developed for the purpose of analysing the commodity market.
+This is another indicator developed to analyze the commodity market.
 The creator, Wilder, first introduced the concept in his 1978 book on technical trading.
-He is considered among the pioneers of technical analysis, and he had published several other books that also focused on technical analysis.
+He is considered among the pioneers of technical analysis, and he has published several other books that also focused on technical analysis.
 (Comparing fundamental and technical analysis)

 To tell the direction of the trend +D1 and -D1 were introduced – when +D1 is above -D1, then the trend is bullish, and when -D1 is above +D1, then the trend is bearish.

 The ADX indicator can be a very useful tool for a swing trader who prefers to hold on to trades for the entire trend because it can tell you when the currency pair is trending strongly.

 Average True Range (ATR)

 This indicator was also introduced in the same book as the ADX indicator.
 The ATR indicator only shows the level of volatility, but not the direction of price movement.
 Unlike ADX, there have not been any modifications to include directional data on the ATR indicator.